teateatea/heartbreaker/Rules/Minions.md

 ---
 - 2-5 minions can be grouped.
 - [[Minion Group Attacks|Minions may make a group attack:]] $M$ minions make one attack with a +$M$ bonus, then deal their damage $\times$  $M$. *(4 goblin minions roll 1d20 + 4 to hit, then deal 1 $\times$ 4 damage.)*
-- [[Minion Group Saves (Optional Rule)|Minions may make group saves:]] All minions in the group take the same result.
+- [[Minion Group Saves|Minions may make group saves:]] All minions in the group take the same result.
 ___
 - [[Overkill Attacks|Overkill Attacks vs Minions]]
 ___